Approximations in Bernstein Form

 The following is a method that employs Chebyshev interpolants to compute the Bernstein coefficients of a polynomial that comes within $\epsilon$ of $f(\lambda)$, as long as $f$ meets certain conditions.
 Because the method introduces a trigonometric function (the cosine function), it appears here in the appendix and it runs too slowly for real-time or “online” use; rather, this method is more suitable for pregenerating (“offline”) the approximate version of a function known in advance.

-1. Compute the required degree $n$ as given above, with error tolerance $\epsilon/2$.
+1. Compute the required degree $n$ as given earlier, with error tolerance $\epsilon/2$.

 4. Multiply the matrix by the transposed vector of values $(c_0, …, c_n)$ to get the polynomial’s Bernstein coefficients $b_0, …, b_n$.
 (Transposing means turning columns to rows and vice versa.)